olivervu25/DigitalTwins_Solutions/README.md

 ### Description

+Suggest possible updates or a new feature you would like to include in the next version of the leaflet package.

+### Solution

 Real-time data integration is my suggestion as a valuable addition to the Leaflet package in future versions.
 This feature would allow developers to incorporate live data feeds directly into their Leaflet maps, updating the visualizations in real-time as new data becomes available.

 <hr style="height: 5px; border: none; color: #000000; background-color: #000000; margin: 20px 0px;">